RibosomeCRCL/rRMSAnalyzer/README.md

 ## Help, bug reports and suggestions

-To report a bug or any suggestion to improve the package, please let us known by opening a new issue on: *github issue link coming soon!*
+To report a bug or any suggestion to improve the package, please let us known by opening a new issue on: *github issue link coming soon\!*

 ## Acknowledgements